Back to the Future with Cantilever Chairs

 Traditional K-12 classrooms come equipped with all the same student desks and chairs.
 The common student chair since the 1980’s is a metal 4-legged chair with a rigid plastic back and seat that slightly slopes back putting the student in a passive inactive posture.
 This stacking chair is appropriately sized as a district standard at 12, 14, 16, and 18 inches from the floor to the seat, and most often purchased in dark navy blue.
 Many school furniture companies still make this chair in the 2020’s, but like any business they are going to continue to supply a product as long as there is a demand.

-However, we at D&D Integrated Solutions support new district standard seating options for students that move from static seating to dynamic seating.
-This transformation begins with a ‘modernist’ design from the 1920’s called the ‘cantilever chair.’
+However, we at D&D Learning Spaces support new district standard seating options for students that move from static seating to dynamic seating.
+This transformation begins with a ‘modernist’ design from the 1920’s called the “cantilever chair.”

 A Little History

-The cantilever chair was first developed at the German Bauhaus Art School in the mid-1920’s by a couple of architects, Marcel Breuer and Mart Stam.
+The cantilever chair was first developed at the German Bauhaus Art School in the mid-1920’s by two architects, Marcel Breuer and Mart Stam.

 cantilever chair is a chair whose seating and framework are not supported by the typical arrangement of 4 legs, but instead is held erect and aloft by a single leg or legs that are attached to one end of a chair’s seat and bent in an L shape, thus also serving as the chair’s supporting base.